Extended Vita (CV)

 October 2015 Roundtable Discussant, “The Texas A&M University-Commerce Presidential Wives Project: Teaching, Learning, and Coordinating Women and Gender Through Digital History, a Panel Discussion.”
 Fall 2015 East Texas State Historical Association, Nacogdoches, Texas.

 September 2015 Speaker, “Recruiting Members and Lobbying for Support: Texas Woman Suffrage in the Nation and the World.”
 Cy-Fair Lone Star College Library, Cypress, Texas.
-Talk in connection with Humanities Texas traveling exhibit, “Citizens at Last: The Woman Suffrage Movement in Texas.”
+Talk in connection with a Humanities Texas traveling exhibit.

 June 2015 Panel Commentator, “From Ballot Boxes to the Books: The Commemoration and Memorialization of First Wave Feminism.”
 Southern Association for Women Historians 2015 Tenth Southern Conference on Women’s History, Charleston, South Carolina.